avam88/stock-analysis/README.md

 - Find the starting price for the current ticker.
 - Find the ending price for the current ticker.
 - Output the data for the current ticker.
-### the workhorse in our code is the nexted for loop and conditional statements. (insert photo of code).
+### our primary tools to run this analysis are nested for loops and conditional statements - the workhorse of this mechanism.
 ![nested for loops original](https://user-images.githubusercontent.com/107326987/175865378-a11990a9-287c-4c52-b386-d1590382d86a.png)

-### The above language asks our analysis mechanism to first run through all of our ticker names (stock names), and for each ticker loop through each row in our data set to find the values that meet the crieteria. dive deeper and sum the values of all trading.
-Then we want to find the closing price at the beginning of the year and the closing price at the end of the year.
+### The above language asks our analysis mechanism to first run through the variable that we declared as our stock names.
+This variable, 'ticker' is assigned all the values of our stock names from out datat sheets for 2017 and 2018.
+The opening line of code in the photo is the first 'for loop', we are asking the macro for each ticker loop through each row in our data set to find the values that meet the crieteria. our nested for loop is where we run through each row for the defined ticker and use conditional statements.
+On this deep dive we want to find the closing price at the beginning of the year and the closing price at the end of the year.
 The percent difference between these values delivers our annual rate of return.
-WithiThis is a powerful analysis that allows our client to make informed financial decisions for their clients in turn.
+This is a powerful analysis that allows our client to make informed financial decisions for their clients in turn.
 ![conditional if statements](https://user-images.githubusercontent.com/107326987/175865404-50b268dd-4f6e-4e99-8e16-11e1b736b226.png)

 # VBA Code Refactored
 ## After delivery of our first project analysis our client asked if they could use this same mechanism to analyse all stocks for any year.
-While our script ran effectively
+While our script ran effectively for a smaller dataset,
 ### In order to grab a baseline funcationality we added a timer function to our code.
-Now anytime our macro was initiated it would deliver 2 outputs; 1) the original stock analysis and 2)a timestampe of how long it took the computer to run the analysis.
+Now any time our macro was initiated it would deliver 2 outputs; 1) the original stock analysis and 2)a timestampe of how long it took the computer to run the analysis.
 In order to do this we defined our timer variables and created a function that ran outside of our stock analysis loop.
 Our original code ran the analysis for each year in just under a second.

 ![VBA_Challenge_2017_original](https://user-images.githubusercontent.com/107326987/175865290-bd430456-4c34-46f9-93e0-c16f8eafb783.png)
 ![VBA_Challenge_2018_original](https://user-images.githubusercontent.com/107326987/175865301-99c3913a-9363-4e84-83d8-cd81bc4c1f04.png)